mglynnhenley/onfabric-demo/README.md

 fabric-dashboard auth
 ```

-This opens your browser for a secure OAuth login.
-After authorizing the app, your access token is saved automatically.
+This uses OAuth Device Code Flow:
+1. You'll receive a code (like "ABCD-1234")
+2. Open the verification URL in your browser
+3. Enter the code and log in to OnFabric
+4. Authorize Fabric Dashboard
+5. Your access token is saved automatically to `.env`

 ### Generate Dashboard